LanderMalta/maxipago-gateway-sdk/README.md

     <summary>Auth</summary>
       <p>

-  This method add an sale authorization for previously card added on MaxiPago platform.
+  This method add an sale authorization for previously card added on MaxiPago API.

   ###### Method:
   * **.auth(*authJSON*);**